Normalizing Flows for Hierarchical Bayesian Analysis: A Gravitational Wave Population Study: Introduction

 The number of detected gravitational wave events is rapidly increasing \cite{abbott2019gwtc, nitz20191, zackay2019highly, nitz20202, venumadhav2020new, abbott20211gwtc, abbott20212gwtc}.
 Consequently, datasets of inferred properties such as mass, spin, and redshift have become feasible, the most recent being produced from GWTC-3 \cite{abbott20212gwtc}.
 At this point, there is sufficient data for population-level analyses \cite{kovetz2017black, fishbach2018does, wysocki2019reconstructing, roulet2019constraints, smith2020inferring, galaudage2020gravitational, kapadia2020self, kimball2020black, roulet2020binary, tiwari2021vamana, abbott2021population, abbott2021population3}.
 Many previous methods assume a simplistic phenomenological shape of the distribution such as a power law.
 However, as indicated in \cite{tiwari2021vamana}, it is crucial that the proposed model class can accurately represent the data; otherwise, the reconstruction may miss essential population-level properties and correlations.
 An imposed phenomenological shape can suffer from human-induced bias, leading to potentially incorrect conclusions.
 In addition, the detection rate increases steeply with improved detector sensitivity, and it will be difficult to extract all the information from growing datasets. \cite{tiwari2021vamana} move away from this approach by proposing a mixture model of weighted Gaussians (and a power law) that is expected to be capable of modeling a variety of complex distributions.

-In this work, we continue this direction, but use \emph{normalizing flows} \cite{tabak2010density, rezende2015variational, papamakarios2021normalizing} as our model class.
+In this work, we continue this direction, but use \emph{normalizing flows} \cite{tabak2010density, rezende2015variational, papamakarios2021normalizing} as our model class, as similarly done in \cite{leja2022new}.
 The main advantage is that normalizing flows have successfully been able to represent complex data distributions in previous works and can be fit to such distributions in a straightforward manner.
 We thus rid ourselves almost entirely of the (potentially biased) constraints put previously on the inference models.

 Summarizing, we show that: \begin{itemize} \item In the \emph{Hierarchical Bayesian Analysis} (HBA) framework (a Bayesian graphical model used in the gravitational wave community), a normalizing flow can, despite having access to minimal and noisy data, recover structure in the data that agrees with either ground truth or robust results from previous studies.
 Further, it can reveal patterns that are easily missed by custom phenomenological modeling. \item Using a prior over the free parameters of the normalizing flow, we can get a posterior predictive distribution that generates interpretable confidence intervals. \end{itemize}